abinit/abinit/doc/tutorial/eph4zpr.md

 ![](eph4zpr_assets/qpgaps_4o.png)

-On the left, we have the direct gap at $\Gamma$ ad a function of T while the OTMS results are shown in the right panel.
+On the left, we have the QP direct gap at $\Gamma$ ad a function of T while the OTMS results are shown in the right panel.
-In both cases, the direct band gap **decreases with increasing temperature** (remember that MgO is a direct gap semiconductor).
+In both cases, the QP direct band gap **decreases with increasing temperature** (remember that MgO is a direct gap semiconductor).
 This is the so-called Varshni's effect that is observed in many (but not all) semiconductors.